godotengine/godot-docs/classes/class_inputeventmousemotion.rst

 Description
 -----------

 Stores information about a mouse or a pen motion.
 This includes relative position, absolute position, and velocity.
-See :ref:`Node._input<class_Node_method__input>`.
+See :ref:`Node._input<class_Node_private_method__input>`.

 \ **Note:** By default, this event is only emitted once per frame rendered at most.
 If you need more precise input reporting, set :ref:`Input.use_accumulated_input<class_Input_property_use_accumulated_input>` to ``false`` to make events emitted as often as possible.
 If you use InputEventMouseMotion to draw lines, consider implementing `Bresenham's line algorithm <https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm>`__ as well to avoid visible gaps in lines if the user is moving the mouse quickly.